Gorshkov Elected Optica FellowNovember 10, 2022

 JQI Fellow Alexey Gorshkov was named a 2023 fellow of Optica, the organization formerly known as the Optical Society of America.
 Gorshkov was honored for his research on large, interacting quantum systems, which has practical applications for quantum computers, quantum networks and quantum sensing technologies.

-"Optics and photonics have been close to my heart since the very beginning of my PhD studies, so this is a particularly great honor," says Gorshkov, who is also a physicist at the National Institute of Standards and Technology and a Joint Quantum Institute (JQI) fellow.
+"Optics and photonics have been close to my heart since the very beginning of my PhD studies, so this is a particularly great honor," says Gorshkov, who is also a physicist at the National Institute of Standards and Technology and a Fellow of the Joint Center for Quantum Information and Computer Science.
 "And, of course, none of the research that led to this would have been possible without the help of all my collaborators, whom I sincerely thank."